Continuous measurement-based holonomic quantum computation: Zeno-effect-induced holonomic quantum computation

 As with the projective measurements case, we would like to find the probability that the state makes no jump when the evolution is driven by performing weak measurements.
 Note that the state should have subject to at least one jump when the expectation of the original code space projector deviates from unity.
 The probability that the state makes no jump can defined as

 where the sum is over all subsets $N$ of indices, including the empty set.
-The empty product (when $N = \emptyset$) is defined as $1$.
-Observe that the expectations of the rotated stabilizers with respect to the state in the lab frame is equal to those of the unrotated stabilizers with respect to the state in the rotated frame:
+(The empty product (when $N = \emptyset$) is defined to be $1$.)
+Observe that the expectations of the rotated stabilizers with respect to the state in the lab frame are equal to those of the unrotated stabilizers with respect to the state in the rotated frame:

-Let us find the expectation of one stabilizer $g$ that anticommutes with $X$.
-We omit the subscript $\tilde{\rho}$ for brevity, but all the expectations are taken with respect to $\tilde{\rho}$.
+Let us find the expectation of a stabilizer $g$ that anticommutes with $X$.
+(We omit the subscript $\tilde{\rho}$ for brevity, but all the expectations are taken with respect to $\tilde{\rho}$.)
 Consider the dynamics of $\langle g \rangle$: